Strato-Ai/.github/profile/README.md

 **Intelligence That Accelerates**

 Strato.AI is a boutique technology advisory firm based in Coral Gables, FL.
-We operate as embedded fractional leadership — vCISO, vCTO, vCIO — delivering enterprise-grade capability to organizations that move fast.
+We operate as embedded fractional leadership — vCISO, vCAIO, vCTO, vCIO — delivering enterprise-grade capability to organizations that move fast.

 We are selective about engagements and intentional about fit.
 We function as an extension of your team, not an outside consultant.